Our Halloween Sensory Play Bin Inspired by Monsters University

 - blue fruit pouch lids

 Believe it or not, this was our first time experiencing water beads.
 I can’t believe I waited this long.
 The kids LOVED them.
 Sawyer and Priscilla were all about scooping and pouring.
-So much inadvertent fine motor still development going on.
+So much fine motor still development going on.

-J.C. was a little more hesitent with the squishy water beads and was more interested in filling cups up with eyeballs and smaller balls.
+J.C. was a little more hesitant with the squishy water beads and was more interested in filling cups up with eyeballs and smaller balls.
 Seems like simple play, but super spatial skills being practiced right there!

 I loved that this sensory play was something that all three of my kids, from ages 22 months to nearly 7 years old, enjoyed together.
 Just like Monsters University; fun for the whole family!